English

 Spelling

-At Broughton Community Schools, we use the Spelling Shed programme from Year 2 to Year 6, which provides a comprehensive yet accessible pathway for progression.
+In Years 4 to 6, we use the Spelling Shed programme, which provides a comprehensive yet accessible pathway for progression.
 The approach involves not only the relationship between graphemes and phonemes but also uses morphology and etymology to help spell through meaning.
 Guidance, rather than prescription, is provided on how to teach the strategies, knowledge and skills pupils need to learn.
 It is expected that assessment and teacher judgement will identify the starting point for each child.

-We teach one discreet lesson of spelling a week and this is then revisited in context through writing lessons.
-Spellings are set weekly and consolidated in class.
 For children who need additional support, a phonics assessment may be carried out and the children would receive phonics intervention in line with the Little Wandle programme used in KS1.

 Handwriting